26 Things You Should Avoid Wearing On A Plane

 Advertisement

 Aside from the obstacle, if your belt is big and bulky — say, you've decided to hop back on the Y2K boho belt train — we'd venture a guess that it won't be super comfortable to sit down with for hours at a time.
-Especially with your seatbelt on in the airplane, your big belt buckle could very well dig into your stomach, making the duration of your flight less than comfy.
+Especially with your seatbelt on in the airplane, your big belt buckle could very well dig into your stomach, making your flight less than comfy.

 Shoes with laces